A Geometric Heat-Flow Theory of Lagrangian Coherent Structures

-Looking at the Lagrangian averaged diffusion-type equation generated by the dynamic Laplacian, the natural question arises whether this diffusion is related to some intrinsic Riemannian geometry on the material manifold.
-Our main contribution is to derive such a geometry, which we interpret as the \emph{geometry of mixing}; cf.~also \cite{Giona2000,Thiffeault2001} for the use of this terminology, however, not in an averaging sense.
-The self-adjoint Laplace–Beltrami operator induced by the geometry of mixing can be directly investigated in detail by methods from semigroup and operator theory \cite{Davies1982,Davies1996}, Riemannian and spectral geometry \cite{Cheeger1970,Lablee2015} and visualization.
-The technical requirements on the flow and the original material manifold consist of smoothness alone.
-Similar to Froyland's \emph{dynamic Laplacian} \cite{Froyland2015a,Froyland2017}, one nice and important feature of our Laplace–Beltrami operator is its inherent self-adjointness.
-Additionally, since working in a classic Riemannian geometry setting, we benefit from the rich intuition about the role of eigenfunctions gathered in applied and computational harmonic analysis, and probably most strongly in the diffusion map methodology \cite{Coifman2006,Dsilva2015}.
-Equipped with this knowledge, we are able to interpret the Laplace--Beltrami eigenfunctions in the light of Lagrangian coherent structure detection much more transparent than is the current state-of-the-art in operator-based LCS approaches.
+The Lagrangian averaged diffusion tensor field generates an intrinsic Riemannian geometry on the material manifold, which we refer to as \emph{geometry of mixing}; cf.~also \cite{Giona2000} for the use of this terminology, however, not in an averaging sense.
+The self-adjoint Laplace operator associated to the geometry of mixing can be investigated in detail by methods from semigroup and operator theory \cite{Davies1982,Davies1995}, Riemannian and spectral geometry \cite{Cheeger1970,Lablee2015} and visualization, i.e., \emph{diffusion tensor imaging (DTI)}.
+The technical requirements on the flow are volume-preservation and smoothness, and on the original material manifold are compactness and boundary regularity that permits the formulation of (homogeneous) Neumann boundary conditions.
+Since we are working in a Riemannian geometry setting, we benefit from the rich intuition about the role of eigenfunctions gathered in applied and computational harmonic analysis \cite{Coifman2006,Dsilva2015}.

-While our theory as presented in the current paper is of continuous type and theoretically requires arbitrary fine dynamic information, it is strongly related to the Diffusion Map methodology \cite{Coifman2006}.
+While our theory as presented in the current paper is of continuous type and theoretically requires arbitrary fine dynamic information, it is strongly related to the diffusion-maps methodology \cite{Coifman2006}; cf.~also \cite{Banisch2017}.
 The classic, albeit not exclusive, application case there is that of \emph{manifold learning}, i.e., the computation of topological and geometric features (such as intrinsic coordinates) of manifolds embedded in a Euclidean, usually high-dimensional space.
 The situation is thus one of a static manifold.
-Recently, these ideas have been extended towards including dynamics \cite{Giannakis2012,Marshall2016,Shnitzer2017}, none of which, however, use the dynamics to define a Riemannian geometry and thereby get back to the ``static'' setting as we do here.
+Recently, these ideas have been extended toward including dynamics \cite{Giannakis2012,Shnitzer2017,Marshall2018}, taking different approaches than ours.